BRIGHTEDUFUL/Workstation-/README.md

 2. Go to the **Design Studio** or the **Templates** page to start creating your first card.
 3. Use the **AI Tools** panel in the Design Studio to generate or import designs.
 4. Save your creations to your **My Cards** collection.

+## Local Development

+For instructions on how to set up and run this project on your local machine for development, please see the **[Local Setup Guide](./src/docs/local-setup.md)**.